patroni/patroni/docs/index.rst

 Introduction
 ============

-Patroni is a template for you to create your own customized, high-availability solution using Python and - for maximum accessibility - a distributed configuration store like `ZooKeeper <https://zookeeper.apache.org/>`__, `etcd <https://github.com/coreos/etcd>`__ or `Consul <https://github.com/hashicorp/consul>`__.
+Patroni is a template for you to create your own customized, high-availability solution using Python and - for maximum accessibility - a distributed configuration store like `ZooKeeper <https://zookeeper.apache.org/>`__, `etcd <https://github.com/coreos/etcd>`__, `Consul <https://github.com/hashicorp/consul>`__ or `Kubernetes <https://kubernetes.io>`__.
 Database engineers, DBAs, DevOps engineers, and SREs who are looking to quickly deploy HA PostgreSQL in the datacenter-or anywhere else-will hopefully find it useful.

 We call Patroni a "template" because it is far from being a one-size-fits-all or plug-and-play replication system.
 It will have its own caveats.
 Use wisely.
 There are many ways to run high availability with PostgreSQL; for a list, see the `PostgreSQL Documentation <https://wiki.postgresql.org/wiki/Replication,_Clustering,_and_Connection_Pooling>`__.

-**Note to Kubernetes users**: We're currently developing Patroni to be as useful as possible for teams running Kubernetes on top of Google Compute Engine; Patroni can be the HA solution for Postgres in such an environment.
-Take a look at the :ref:`Kuberneres <kubernetes>` chapter of the Patroni documentation.
+**Note to Kubernetes users**: Patroni can run natively on top of Kubernetes.
+Take a look at the :ref:`Kubernetes <kubernetes>` chapter of the Patroni documentation.

 .. toctree::